 MEDA began as an investment in the Sarona Dairy in Paraguay in 1953 and continues to play a leading role in investment for development today.
 In 2018, our investment outreach benefitted over one million households, while 90,000 women, men and youth participated in MEDA programs.

-Experienced in a wide range of investment strategies, we finance investment companies and funds; build platforms that strengthen ecosystems; lead blended finance initiatives; and make direct investments into small and medium enterprises (SMEs).
-MEDA raises debt and equity from private investors, public sources and institutional donors, either in collaboration with fund management partners or via our own risk capital fund.
+Experienced offering distinctive catalytic financial mechanisms through our own impact investment fund (MEDA Risk Capital Fund), or in collaboration with private equity and asset management firms, we finance investment companies and funds; build platforms that strengthen ecosystems; lead blended finance initiatives; and make direct investments into small and medium enterprises (SMEs).
+MEDA raises debt and equity from private investors, public sources and institutional donors.

 To support investments and projects, MEDA develops technical assistance packages, delivering services directly to funds and SMEs, or building the capacity of local partners to do so.
 Technical assistance can look like coaching investment fund managers, managing challenge grant programs for SMEs, training on environment, social and governance (ESG), and gender equality mainstreaming.
 MEDA initiatives couple investment with other project activities to accelerate the development of value chains, women’s entrepreneurship, climate-smart agriculture and youth employment.